ignatandrei/RSCG_Examples/ApplicationVersion/README.md

 </small>

-## The code that you start with is
+## The initial code that you start with is

 ![start](http://ignatandrei.github.io/RSCG_Examples/images/ThisAssembly/ExistingCode.cs.png)